History of the Catholic Church in Mexico: Virgin of Guadalupe and other devotions to Mary

+Besides the comparisons between this new female religious figure and their old goddess, there was also the personal aspect that brought many Nahua and Indigenous people of Mexico to the religion and the cult of the Virgin of Guadalupe.
+Something particularly striking is the distinction in the appearance between the Virgin of Guadalupe and the standard Marian image in Europe, which boasts European features such as pale skin, blond or light brown hair, with light eyes, such as those seen in the painting The Virgin of the Navigators which was painted around the same time as the apparition at Tepeyac.
+In contrast, the mantle image of Mary depicts her with a tan-olive skin tone and straight black hair, which can be compared to the features of a mestiza, creating another symbol of combination between the two groups.
+It’s also another way of understanding that she’s just as much a mother to the Indigenous peoples as much as she is to the Spanish.

 The cult of the Virgin of Guadalupe grew in importance in the seventeenth century, becoming especially associated with American-born Spaniards.
 In the era of independence, she was an important symbol of liberation for the insurgents.

 Although the Virgin of Guadalupe is the most important Marian devotion in Mexico, she is by no means the only one.
 In Tlaxcala, the Virgin of Ocotlan is important; in Jalisco Our Lady of San Juan de los Lagos and the Basilica of Our Lady of Zapopan are important pilgrimage sites; in Oaxaca, the Basilica of Our Lady of Solitude is important.
 In the colonial period and particularly during the struggle for independence in the early nineteenth century, the Virgin of Los Remedios was the symbolic leader of the royalists defending Spanish rule in New Spain.

 Devotions to Christ and pilgrimage sites

 In colonial New Spain, there were several devotions to Christ with images of Christ focusing worship.
 A number of them were images are of a Black Christ.
 The Cristos Negros of Central America and Mexico included the Cristo Negro de Esquipulas; the Cristo Negro of Otatitlan, Veracruz; the Cristo Negro of San Pablo Anciano, Acatitlán de Osorio, Puebla; the Lord of Chalma, in Chalma, Malinalco.
 In Totolapan, Morelos, the Christ crucified image that appeared in 1543 has been the subject of a full-scale scholarly monograph.